 This document also describes certain features that might be supported in a package, including core properties for package metadata, a thumbnail (term 3.4.2) for graphical representation of a package, and digital signatures of package contents.
 Because this document might evolve, packages are designed to accommodate extensions and to support compatibility goals in a limited way.
 The versioning and extensibility mechanisms described in ISO/IEC 29500-3 support compatibility between software systems based on different versions of this document while allowing package creators to make use of new or proprietary features.

-This document specifies requirements for documents.
-Conformance requirements are identified throughout the text of this document.
+This document specifies requirements for packages.
+Conformance requirements are identified throughout this document.
 A formal conformance statement is given in §6.

 End of informative text.